-Designed to provide an overview of advanced roles of graduate nursing practice, with a focus on specialty roles in nursing.
-Issues involving ethics, scope of practice, and credentialing will be addressed as students’ transition into their selected specialty roles.
-Leadership theories within an ethical environment will be discussed.
+Provides an overview of advanced roles of graduate nursing practice, with a focus on specialty roles in nursing.
+Issues involving ethics, scope of practice and credentialing will be addressed as students transition into their selected specialty roles.

 Provides students with the knowledge to translate ethical evidence into practice and identify gaps where evidence is lacking.
 Students will focus on methodology, statistical analysis, and problem identification.

 Provides an in-depth study of information technology as it is utilized in healthcare organizations.
 Students will compare and contrast the tools, processes, and strategies available to manage information, data, and software and hardware in healthcare organizations.
 Practical applications will be emphasized and students will analyze the impact of information systems and technology to work more efficiently, allocate resources and improve patient care.

 Requires students to be able to articulate the methods, tools, performance measures, and safety standards as they related to quality.
 Students will analyze their role as effective leaders and change agents based on quality principles.
 Focus is on measures to assure optimal patient outcomes in multiple environments, with emphasis on population health.